KentStateWeb/rwd/_assignments/layout.md

 ## What To Do

-Open your HTML Basics 2 assignment.
+Open your CSS Basics 2 assignment.
 Instead of editing the original pen, click the "Fork" option at the top.
 Click Settings and rename the forked pen using this structure: "Your Last Name - Layout/Media Queries".

 ### Choose New Fonts